 - viii.
 In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of dues to banks and Financial Institutions during the year under audit.
-There are no dues to Government and the Company has not issued any debentures. - According to the information and explanations given to us and based on the records and documents produced before us, during the year the company has not raised money by way of initial public offer or further public offer and the term loans have been applied for the purposes for which they were obtained. - To the best of our knowledge and belief and according to the information given to us, no material fraud by the X. company or on the company by its officers or employees has been noticed or reported during the year. - According to the information and explanations given to us and based on the records and documents produced xi. before us, managerial remuneration has been paid by the company in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Companies Act 2013. - xii.
-As the company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, therefore the provisions of clause (xii) of paragraph 3 of the Order are not applicable to the company. - xiii.
-According to the information and explanation given to us all transactions with the related parties are in compliance with Sections 177 and 188 of the Companies Act, 2013.
-The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard(Ind AS) 24.
-Related Party Disclosures. - xiv.
-According to the information and explanations given to us and based on the records and documents produced before us, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - xv.
-According to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with him under the provisions of section 192 of Companies Act.
-2013. - xvi.
+There are no dues to Government and the Company has not issued any debentures. - ix.
+According to the information and explanations given to us and based on the records and documents produced before us, during the year the company has not raised money by way of Initial Public Offer or Further Public Offer (including debt instruments) and term loans during the year.
+Therefore, the provisions of Clause 3(ix) of the said Order are not applicable to the Company. - x.
+On the basis of the information and explanations given to us, no fraud by the company or on the company by its officers or employees has been noticed or reported during the year. - xi.
+The Company has paid / provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Companies Act, 2013. - xii.
+In our opinion and according to the information and explanations given to us, the company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, therefore the provisions of Clause 3(xii) of the said Order are not applicable to the Company. - xiii.
+According to the information and explanation given to us all transactions with the related parties are in compliance with Sections 177 and 188 of the Companies Act, 2013 where applicable.
+The details of such related party transactions have been disclosed in the financial statements (Note 34) as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures. - xiv.
+The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review.
+Therefore, the provisions of Clause 3(xiv) of the Order are not applicable to the Company. - xv.
+According to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with him under the provisions of section 192 of Companies Act, 2013.
+Therefore, the provisions of Clause 3(xv) of the Order are not applicable to the Company. - xvi.
 The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.